CamPartridge/SpySat/README.md

 # SpySat
+## Capstone project
-Capstone project- A website that models active satellites and information about them
+A website that uses live satellite tracking to
+- model orbits
+- offer information in a readable manner
+- teach others about satellite information